dashevo/vote-collector/README.md

 ## Configuration

 The vote collector uses environment variables for configuration.
 Variables are read from a `.env` file and can be overwritten by variables defined in the environment or directly passed to the process.
-See all available settings in [.env.example](.env.example).
+See all available settings in [example.env](example.env).

 ### Quick start

 A `docker-compose` file is included for testing purposes, which also sets up a Postgres database.

 ```
-cp .env.example .env
+cp example.env .env
 vi .env #  (edit accordingly)

 docker-compose up